nashville-software-school/aws-deployment-instructions/README.md

 9. Select **Save rules**.
 10. Your application is now restricted to your home network on the computer with which you changed the security group.
 It will accept no other traffic.

+**Congratulations!
+You have now deployed your React application with AWS Elastic Beanstalk.**

 ### Reviewing the Health, Status, and Configuration of Your Elastic Beanstalk Environment
 To check the health of your Elastic Beanstalk environment, you can run `eb status` from the command line.